Summary Description of the Business Litigation Session

 Case management is an important goal of the BLS.
 Within a few months of the filing of the complaint, a judge will convene a litigation control conference and confer with counsel to craft a scheduling order for completion of discovery, filing of dispositive motions, and a final pretrial conference.
 Trial dates, once assigned, are firm, with the guarantee that the case will be reached on the date scheduled.

-In addition, the BLS has adopted a procedural order that requires parties to confer with each other and with the judge before they file any motions that will be only partially dispositive of the case.
+In addition, the BLS has adopted a procedural order regarding partial dispositive motions that requires parties to confer with each other and with the judge before they file any motions that will be only partially dispositive of the case.
 The purpose of the rule is to screen out those motions that do not narrow the issues for trial and consume resources without truly advancing the case toward resolution.
 Effective July 1, 2015, the moving party is required to file a Certificate of Compliance with the motion package that details the steps taken by the parties to comply with this procedural order.

 - Formal Guidance of the Business Litigation Sessions Regarding Confidentiality Agreements